Promontory Accommodation Management Services (ABN 63 005 546 912)

-As such, except to the extent liability cannot be excluded due to the operation of a statute, FGC Pty Ltd excludes all liability (including in negligence) for the consequences of any unauthorised access to your personal information.
+As such, except to the extent that liability cannot be excluded due to the operation of a statute, Promontory Accommodation Services Management excludes all liability (including negligence) for the consequences of any unauthorised access to your personal information.

 Please notify us immediately if you become aware of any breach of security.